 John Bull Trail is now open in MCCT’s Camanche-Pardee segment near Valley Springs in the Sierra Foothills.
 EBMUD’s announcement:

 In our continuing efforts to support our trail users, we added a new loop trail located one and a half miles east of the Campo Seco Staging Area.
 This new segment of trail branches off the Mokelumne Coast to Crest Trail (MCCT) to the northwest at Lawry Flat, winding through beautiful rolling hills above Pardee Reservoir.
 Pardee View vista point (open now) and the spur trail to the top of John Bull Peak (elevation 1053 feet) which will open later this year, offer spectacular vistas of the surrounding watershed landscape.

-New river access will be available along the trail.
+- New river access will be available along the trail.
 EBMUD will provide this information after the loop trail is opened.
-View the Google map below to learn more about river access using EBMUD’s Middle Bar Take Out located just across the river (link is good but is dated before Big Bar Launch)
+View the Google map below to learn more about river access using EBMUD’s Middle Bar Take Out located just across the river

 Progress to Date: